 - Dwarf Fortress not only has artifact furniture, but lets you mount artifact weapons on furniture to make amazing dinner rooms.

-- The trope is discussed in this strip of Wapsi Square when Brandi mentions that the portal cloth they just acquired wouldn't make a very good table cloth.
+- The trope is discussed in a strip of Wapsi Square when Brandi mentions that the portal cloth they just acquired wouldn't make a very good table cloth.

 - In Exterminatus Now, Eastwood swiped an object from Inquisition storage and used it as a bookend.
 It turns out to be an ancient Soul Jar sought after by Morth and his patron god.